 A schedule common from 2-6 months.
 Some babies can tolerate a 3 hour schedule earlier than 2 months old.
 It really depends on how much your baby weighed at birth, how long your baby can stay awake, and how many feedings your baby requires during the daytime.
 If you are feeding more frequently than every 3 hours during the night, you may want to stay on a 2.5 hour schedule for a bit longer until your baby drops a night feeding.
 The theory behind it is the more feedings your baby receives during the day, the less he may need during the night.

 I believe I moved to the 3 hour schedule around the 7 week mark.
-Some babies are ready to move on to the 3.5 hour or 4 hour schedule around the 4 month mark, while other babies need to remain on a 3 hour schedule for a bit longer.
+Some babies are ready to move on to the 3.5 hour or 4 hour schedule around the 4 month old mark, while other babies need to remain on a 3 hour schedule for a bit longer.

 Again, listen to your baby and do what you think is best.